 The incredible waterways

 The Wye and the Usk are beautiful rivers in all seasons, and guided walks around the Wye at Tintern, and the Usk in its hometown, are a balm for the mind whatever the weather.
-We’d also recommend our southern stretches of the lesser-known Monmouthshire and Brecon Canal, which flows into this area from the Brecon Beacons.
-It’s particularly lovely around the limekilns at Goytre Wharf, where you can hire boats and bicycles, attend children’s nature activity days, and have a homemade scone at the Green Flute café while the kids run around the adventure playground.
-It’s fun at the Pontymoile Canal Basin too near Pontypool too, where you can have lunch on a moored riverboat the Boat Yard Café.
+We’d also recommend our southern stretches of the lesser-known Monmouthshire & Brecon Canal, which flows into this area from the Brecon Beacons.
+It’s particularly lovely around the limekilns at Goytre Wharf, where you can hire boats and bicycles, attend children’s nature activity days, and let the kids run around the adventure playground.
+It’s fun at the Pontymoile Canal Basin too near Pontypool too, where you can have lunch on a moored riverboat at the Boat Yard Tea Room.

 The stunning gardens

 The Wye Valley is an incredible spot for nature, so it’s unsurprising that many gardens around here are worth a day's wallow.
-Make Dewstow Gardens the first on your list, where an exceptional labyrinth of underground grottoes, tunnels and sunken ferneries was buried under thousands of tonnes of soil just after WW2.
+Make Dewstow Gardens the first on your list, where an exceptional labyrinth of underground grottoes, tunnels and sunken ferneries was buried under thousands of tonnes of soil just after the Second World War.
 They were rediscovered and restored in 2000, and now boast tropical glasshouses, rock gardens, ponds and an alpine garden.

 The ancient history

 Monuments that have lasted nearly a millennium, or even more, are plentiful here – pick one, or plan on visiting several, to get a solid dose of local history.
-Take the ruins of the Roman fort at Caerleon, built in AD75, that guarded the region for over 200 years (the National Roman Legion Museum re-opens after refurbishment in October 2019).
+Take the ruins of the Roman fort at Caerleon, built in AD75, that guarded the region for over 200 years.
+The National Roman Legion Museum explains more.
 There’s the artist's paradise of Tintern Abbey, which famously inspired the poems of William Wordsworth and the paintings of JMW Turner.
 It now offers a fantastic focal point for a day’s touring around the craft shops and cafes of this vibrant village community.
 Old churches that date back centuries can also be found in hidden countryside villages if you’re after more humble treasures, like the stunning St Jerome’s in Llangwm Uchaf, and St Cadoc’s in Llangattock Lingoed.

 Don’t forget the castles too.
 Chepstow Castle and Raglan Castle are our grandest specimens, the former being the first stone fortress built in Wales, only a year after William the Conqueror came to power.
 You can walk the battlements here, high above the Wye.
 Raglan is its much younger, flashier sibling, a late medieval wonder towering proudly over the busy A40.
 Family days and big events are held regularly, including a hugely popular Tudor-themed family festival.

-But if you’re looking for gentler fortifications, the Three Castles – White Castle, Skenfrith Castle and Grosmont Castle – are where the locals go All built by the Normans to protect the border between Wales and England, they’re all set in stunning Monmouthshire countryside too.
+But if you’re looking for gentler fortifications, the Three Castles – White Castle, Skenfrith Castle and Grosmont Castle – are where the locals go.
+All built by the Normans to protect the border between Wales and England, they’re all set in stunning Monmouthshire countryside too.
 The first of these is in a deeply rural spot, with a size still stuns.
-The others are in beautiful borders villages, both of which homes to lovely pubs, The Bell in the former, The Angel in the latter.
+The others are in beautiful borders villages, both of which homes to lovely pubs, The Bell at Skenfrith and The Angel Inn at Grosmont.
 Perfect places to raise a toast, indeed, to this area’s magic and wonder, and to plan many more hours, days or weeks out in this remarkable part of our gwlad.